 The food intolerance test kit will be posted out to your home address for self take.
 You will also receive a video for the finger prick.

-In the follow-up consultation we will discuss food replacements and where to source them, possible testing and programmes designed to help you achieve your health goals.
+In the follow-up consultation we will discuss food replacements and where to source them, rec ipes and other support programmes designed to help you achieve your optimum digestion.

 You will leave the session with a clear plan for your next steps.

 Asthma is a chronic respiratory disease – a long-term disease of the lungs.
 It causes your airways to get inflamed and narrow, and this makes breathing difficult.
 Typical symptoms include coughing, wheezing, shortness of breath and chest tightness.
 And it’s on the up.
 In England, more than 1 in 4 children now have asthma, compared to 1 in 18 back in the 1970s.

 The question is, why?
 Most experts agree it’s likely down to changes in diet, lifestyle or environmental factors, with food allergies being very high on the list of contributing factors.
 Yet few sufferers are informed in any detail about the key contributory factors or checked out thoroughly for food allergies.
 Prescriptions for corticosteroid creams or inhalers are routine when you visit your GP (and, to be clear, you should always visit your GP if you are in any way concerned about your health).

 There’s little doubt that the main anti-inflammatory drugs used to treat eczema and asthma, although they are very effective in providing relief particularly in the short term, can make things worse in the long run and there are often side effects.

 Conceptually, the best approach is to consider that an asthma attack is triggered when a person’s total load exceeds their capacity to adapt.
 While there may be a specific trigger (like stress or cigarette smoke) these triggers can be seen as ‘the straw that broke the camel’s back’ rather than the actual cause.
 Perhaps, then, the goal should be increasing your capacity to adapt and lessening the total load.